 Paris Peak is located north of Bloomington Creek.
 The mountain is about 18 miles south of Sherman Peak.
 It is a rounded peak that is on the north side of Bloomington Canyon.
-Paris Peak is the second highest mountain in the Idaho portion of the range.
-It was named for its location near the town of Paris, Idaho.
+Paris Peak is the second highest mountain in the Idaho portion of the Bear River Range.
+It was named for its location near the small town of Paris, Idaho.

 Bloomington Creek Road is accessed from the town of Bloomington off US-89.
 The road to the trailhead is passable to cars when it is dry.
 There will be a trailhead parking area off to the right signed as the Paris Peak trail.

 This trail leaves near the confluence of the North Fork and Middle Fork of Bloomington Creek.
 It is actually a jeep trail that heads west and then north into a canyon.
 The trail makes two long switchbacks across the mountain.
 From here you can leave the trail and go up the west face of Paris Peak.
 I found three old jars on the summit.
 They contained crumpled up cards and papers from hikers.
 The summit was rocky with a cliff and I was surprised to find an emergency radio equipment station on top.

 Bloomington Peak - (9,311 feet)

 Bloomington Peak is a gentle mountain when viewed from the south.
 The other side of the mountain has a more rugged appearance.
 It is three miles southwest of Paris Peak.
 It was named for its proximaty to the town of Bloomington, Idaho and for its location at the head of Bloomington Canyon.